ar1 1

 End Sub

-When we run this macro, the following range is automatically selected:
+When we execute this macro starting at cell B2, the following range is automatically selected:

 VBA select range to the right from active cell

-Notice that the range from cell B2 to the last used cell to the right in the same row is now selected.
+Notice that the range from cell B2 to the last used cell to the right in the same row (D2) is now selected.
+This confirms the reliable horizontal expansion provided by the xlToRight constant.

 Example 4: Select Range to Left from Active Cell